vimotest/mps-alfi/documentation/implemented.md

 # What is already implemented

-This document describes what parts of the alf standard are already implemented.
+This document describes what parts of the alf standard (extended conformance level) are already implemented.
 Limitations are listed as subpoints of the chapters.

 ## Lexical Structure (7)